exercism/wasm-test-runner/README.md

 The `.bat` scripts will work in the same terminal.
 In this case it might be much easier to run `bin/run.sh` directly, so a new shell won't open.

-You can also manually build using `yarn` or `yarn build`, and then run the script directly: `./bin/run.sh arg1 arg2 arg3`.
+You can also manually build using `pnpm` or `pnpm build`, and then run the script directly: `./bin/run.sh arg1 arg2 arg3`.

 ## Running the Solution's Tests